Mission Statement

 The Community Peace Collaborative seeks to meet its mission through the coordination of leveraged resources and expertise to reduce the many forms of violence, and crime.
 The Community Peace Collaborative seeks to increase communication and coordination among the partners and to strengthen the communities of Multnomah County.

-The CPC forums will take place on the 3rd Wednesdays of the month at 6:00pm-7:30pm
+The CPC forums will take place on the 4th Wednesdays of every month from 6:00pm-7:30pm

 * Please check dates below for upcoming forums.